Why Review Your Credit Report?

 Why should you even take the time out of your day to go get a credit report?

 You always have people talking about credit reports and Credit in this that and the other, but maybe you don't need any credit right now.
-Maybe you have no plans of getting a new car or house or Store card at Belk.
-And that makes perfect sense.
+Maybe you have no plans of getting a new car or house or Store card at Belks.
 Everyone is doing their own thing at their own time.
+Mistaken listed as deceased by Equifax, Experian, and TransUnion is common.

 However, there will come a time when someone will want to look at your credit report.
 It may be a new job or it may be one of the above reasons.